416 Ilam Road, Fendalton, Christchurch 8052

 In most cases of back pain – imaging is not required.
 However, in some cases, imaging or blood tests may be required to rule out more serious causes of back pain if an underlying medical issue is suspected.
 One or more of the following tests may be required.

-When visiting an Osteopath, you can expect a detailed medical history to be taken, along with a thorough Osteopathic examination to assist the diagnostic process and identify any red flags that may be present.
+Osteopaths are highly skilled in recognising and identifying the various structures in your back that may be the source of your pain.
+When visiting your Osteopath, you can expect a detailed medical history to be taken, along with a thorough Osteopathic examination to assist the diagnostic process and identify any red flags that may be present.